Yord/shargs/README.md

 Writing the usage documentation yourself is not a good idea, because you would have to update it every time a command-line option is added or changed.
-This is why shargs takes care for writing usage documentation for you.
+This is why shargs takes care for generating usage documentation for you.

 #### Layout Documentation DSL